-Buying Guide for Golf club for High Handicappers:
+Buying Guide for Golf club for High Handicappers

-We’ve been designing and fitting clubs for decades, and from my experience of helping golfers find the best clubs for them, I’ve picked up some information that we can use the next time we walk into a shop.
+We’ve been designing and fitting clubs for decades, and from my experience helping golfers find the best clubs for them, I’ve picked up some information we can use the next time we walk into a shop.
 I highly recommend working with a professional club fitter, but following these 10 tips could be the next best thing.

 1. When buying a driver, shorter is better than longer, closed is better than neutral.
 Many of today’s drivers are sold with shafts 45 inches or longer; the average driver on the PGA Tour is 44.5 inches.
 What do the pros know that we don’t?
 The longer the club, the harder it is to hit squarely.
-Any way we slice it, shorter is better with woods.
-Speaking of slicing, a fault likely caused by an open clubface at impact, getting fitted for a driver with a closed face angle will help.
+Any way we slice it, shorter is better with wood.
+Speaking of slicing, a fault likely caused by an open clubface at impact, getting fitted for a driver with a closed-face angle will help.

 2. Consider making our 3-wood our “driver.”
 Can we hit our 3-wood as far as our driver?
 Then we don’t have enough loft on our driver.
-For most golfers, even 11 degrees of loft isn¹t enough, so why not buy a 3-, 5-, 7-wood combination instead of the traditional driver, 3-, 5-wood configuration and put three clubs in the bag that will actually help us?
+For most golfers, even 11 degrees of loft isn¹t enough, so why not buy a 3-, 5-, or 7-wood combination instead of the traditional driver, 3-, 5-wood configuration and put three clubs in the bag that will actually help us?
 Most golfers could drop five strokes with just that simple change.

 3. Don’t even think about including a 3-, 4- and possibly even a 5-iron in our next set.
-Over the past 25 years, manufacturers have been gradually and silently lowering the loft on their irons in order to say their products “hit it farther.”
+Over the past 25 years, manufacturers have been gradually and silently lowering the loft on their irons to say their products “hit it farther.”
 As a result, the 3- and 4-irons have so little loft that they are virtually unhittable for the average golfer.
-The solution?Hybrids.Which leads us to…
+The solution?Hybrids.
+This leads us to…

 4. The trick to buying hybrids is to match them exactly to the irons they are replacing.
 The idea here is to replace our long irons with easier-to-hit hybrids that go the same distance—not longer or shorter.
 Make sure to replace our long irons with hybrids of the same length and loft to avoid distance gaps.

 6. There is no such thing as one-size-fits-all golf clubs.
 We don’t buy suits off a one-size-fits-all rack, so why do the same with clubs?
-Golfers come in all shapes, sizes and swing skills, necessitating clubs with different lengths, weights, lofts, and lie angles.
-If a club is too long, too light or too heavy, we will not consistently deliver the clubhead so it is square at impact.
-If the lie angle is wrong, the heel or toe will be up, leading to a push or a pull even if we make a perfect swing.
+Golfers come in all shapes, sizes, and swing skills, necessitating clubs with different lengths, weights, lofts, and lie angles.
+If a club is too long, too light, or too heavy, we will not consistently deliver the club head so it is square at impact.
+If the lie angle is wrong, the heel or toe will be up, leading to a push or a pull, even if we make a perfect swing.

 7. When selecting wedges, think about our home course.
-Are the greens small, fast and elevated?
+Are the greens small, fast, and elevated?
 We need plenty of lofts.
 Are the bunkers filled with lots of soft sand?
 Our sand wedge should have more bounce or a wider sole.
 Is the turf firm, resulting in a lot of tight lies?
 We will want less bounce.

 10. Don’t forget about the ball.
-Ball technology is so much better that we no longer have to choose between a rock and marshmallow.
-In general, we want a ball with the low spin off a driver and high spin off a wedge.
+Ball technology is so much better that we no longer have to choose between a rock and a marshmallow.
+In general, we want a ball with the low spin of a driver and a high spin off a wedge.
 But most golfers should remember three things: distance, distance, distance.
 Extra yardage off the tee is far more important than a bit more spin around the greens.